-(EFÛI are slig stage. follows 5 in the that we ete with to, so as not to, for, so that, because, or because of.
-TB 90/7 Practice a; EFUI SB 99/7 Practice a.
-The wording and ordering of the sentences ghtly different from the original so that the statements could better fit in the communicative For instance, sentence 4 in the EFUI SB is number 7 in this new unit and reads as as: "I'll send him an e-mail tell him that we're definitely going to his meeting."
-Sentence EFUI SB appears in my adaptation as number 8 with this wording: "Julian, did I tell you e were very late for the concert the terrible traffic?".
-The new ordering (expressed e numbers of the original sentences) is as follows: 3, 2, 1, 10, 6, 9, 4, 5, 8, 7).
-1. We always lock all the windows there have been robberies near the newspaper's office.
-They had to make a lot of workers redundant in "The Friday news" journal it could survive.
-3. Paul never talks about his private life protect his family.
-4. Did you know that he has been very depressed recently his job?
-5. Yes, his family paid the criminals a lot of money their son would be released unharmed.
-6. I'll send him an e-mail tell him that we're definitely going to his meeting.
-When Richard's sister asked me if I liked her dress, I told her a white lie hurther feelings.
-8. Julian, did I tell you that we were very late for the concert the terrible traffic?
-9. I'm going to work late on Friday night have to do any work at the weekend.
+Complete with to, so as not to, for, so that, because, or because of.

+(EFUI TB 90/7 Practice a; EFUI SB 99/7 Practice a.
+The wording and ordering of the sentences are slightly different from the original so that the statements could better fit in the communicative stage.
+For instance, sentence 4 in the EFUI SB is number 7 in this new unit and reads as follows: "I'll send him an e-mail tell him that we're definitely going to his meeting."
+Sentence 5 in the EFUI SB appears in my adaptation as number 8 with this wording: "Julian, did I tell you that we were very late for the concert the terrible traffic?".
+The new ordering (expressed with the numbers of the original sentences) is as follows: 3, 2, 1, 10, 6, 9, 4, 5, 8, 7).

+- 1. We always lock all the windows there have been robberies near the newspaper's office. - 2.
+They had to make a lot of workers redundant in "The Friday news" journal it could survive. - Paul never talks about his private life protect his family. - 4.
+Did you know that he has been very depressed recently his job? - 5.
+Yes, his family paid the criminals a lot of money their son would be released unharmed. - 6.
+I'll send him an e-mail tell him that we're definitely going to his meeting. - 7.
+When Richard's sister asked me if I liked her dress, I told her a white lie hurt her feelings. - 8.
+Julian, did I tell you that we were very late for the concert the terrible traffic? - 9.
+I'm going to work late on Friday night have to do any work at the weekend. - 10.
 My brother's saving a new car.